 chocolate bark pops (with crushed candy canes) a cute, lollipop version of the traditional Christmas chocolate bark

-Technically this isn’t chocolate bark per se.
+Technically this isn’t chocolate bark, of course.
 It’s chocolate candy clay with crushed candy cane topping.
 But it’s the same concept as chocolate bark, just on a lollipop stick.
 Because everything is better on a lollipop stick.
 So this Christmas, make chocolate bark pops.

 how to make mini chocolate bark pops